sezoo-digital/Sezoo-on-github/README.md

 This is a term
 : And this would be the text that offers a definition of the term.
 I'll add some more text to see how the formatting works when the lines get longer than a single line on a rendered page.
+: This would be a second definition of the same term.